DiermeierWolfgang/HomeAssistant_B2500SolarBattery_ZeroPowerControl/README.md

 ````

 #### Outcome
-The control via home assistant keeps the measured power on the smart meter at the intended setpoint by covering the electrical consumption with the output of the B2500 solar battery:
+The control via home assistant keeps the measured power on the smart meter at the intended setpoint by compensating the electrical consumption with the output of the B2500 solar battery:

 ![image](https://github.com/user-attachments/assets/2fee9322-3b1c-4e25-a099-1d7baaf1c910)